pagkly/Zed/Investopedia3/Understanding Dematerialization (DEMAT).md

 Understanding Dematerialization (DEMAT)
 ## What Is Dematerialization (DEMAT)?

 Dematerialization (DEMAT) is the move from physical certificates to electronic bookkeeping.
-Actual [stock certificates](https://www.investopedia.com/terms/s/stockcertificate.asp) are then removed and retired from circulation in exchange for electronic recording.
+Actual [[stock certificates]](https://www.investopedia.com/terms/s/stockcertificate.asp) are then removed and retired from circulation in exchange for electronic recording.

 ## How Dematerialization Works

-With the age of computers and the [Depository Trust Company](https://www.investopedia.com/terms/d/dtc.asp), securities no longer need to be in certificate form.
+With the age of computers and the [[Depository Trust Company]](https://www.investopedia.com/terms/d/dtc.asp), securities no longer need to be in certificate form.
 They can be registered and transferred electronically.

 Through dematerialization, so-called DEMAT accounts allow for electronic transactions when shares of stock are bought and sold.
 Within a DEMAT account, the certificates for stocks and other securities of the user are held as a means for seamless trades to be made.